vonovak/react-to-imperative/README.md

 ) => O[];
 ```

-The first arguments is an (array of) React elements from which you want to extract props.
+The first argument is an (array of) React elements from which you want to extract props.
 The second argument is either a props-extracting function or an object which allows advanced control (all options described below).
 It returns an array of props extracted from React elements you provide.

 ### `propsExtractor`